Adaptive Estimation of Nonparametric Functionals: Introduction

 Most minimax rate optimal estimators proposed in the literature, however, depend explicitly on the knowledge of the smoothness indices.
 Thus, it becomes of interest to understand the question of adaptive estimation i.e. the construction and analysis of estimators without prior knowledge of the smoothness.
-The question of adaptation of linear and quadratic functionals has been studied in detail in the context of density, white noise, and nonparametric additive Gaussian noise regression models (\cite{low1992renormalization}, \cite{efromovich1994adaptive}, \cite{efromovich1996optimal}, \cite{tribouley2000adaptive}, \cite{efromovich2000adaptive}, \cite{klemela2001sharp}, \cite{laurent2000adaptive}, \cite{cai2005adaptive1}, \cite{cai2006optimal}, \cite{gine2008simple}).
-However, adaptive estimation of more general non-linear functionals in more complex nonparametric models have received much less attention.
-This paper is motivated by taking a step in that direction.
+The question of adaptation of linear and quadratic functionals has been studied in detail in the context of density, white noise, and nonparametric additive Gaussian noise regression models (\cite{low1992renormalization}, \cite{efromovich1994adaptive}, \cite{efromovich1996optimal}, \cite{tribouley2000adaptive}, \cite{johnstone2001chi}, \cite{efromovich2000adaptive}, \cite{klemela2001sharp}, \cite{laurent2000adaptive}, \cite{cai2005adaptive1}, \cite{cai2006optimal}, \cite{gine2008simple}, \cite{breunig2021adaptive}).
+Although our theoretical results are very much related to and motivated by the papers on optimal adaptive estimation of quadratic functionals, including \cite{fan1991estimation, johnstone2001chi, efromovich2000adaptive, laurent2000adaptive, cai2006optimal, gine2008simple}, nonetheless we consider a much wider and more complex class of functionals whose first order influence function depends on multiple nuisance functions.
+Our paper is the first to consider adaptive estimation in this wider class.

-In particular, we suppose we observe i.i.d copies of a random vector $O = (\mathbf{W}; \bX)\in \mathbf{R}^{m+d}$ with unknown distribution $P$ on each of $n$ study subjects.
-The variable $\bX$ represents a random vector of baseline covariates such as age, height, weight, etc. Throughout $\bX$ is assumed to have compact support and a density with respect to the Lebesgue measure in $\mathbb{R}^d$.
+In particular, we observe i.i.d copies of a random vector $O = (\mathbf{W}; \bX) \in \mathbb{R}^{m + d}$ with unknown distribution $P$ on each of $n$ study subjects.
+The variable $\bX$ represents a random vector of baseline covariates such as age, height, weight, etc. Throughout $\bX$ is assumed to have compact support and a density with respect to (w.r.t.)
+Lebesgue measure in $\mathbb{R}^d$.
 The variable $\mathbf{W}\in \mathbb{R}^m$ can be thought of as a combination of outcome and treatment variables in some of our examples.
-In the above set up, we are interested in estimating certain ``smooth" functionals $\phi(P)$ in the sense that under finite dimensional parametric submodels, they admit derivatives which can be represented as inner products of first order influence functions with score functions \citep{bickel1993efficient}.
-For some classic examples of these functionals, we provide matching upper and lower bounds on the rate of adaptive minimax estimation over a varying class of smoothness of the underlying functions, provided the marginal design density of $\bX$ is sufficiently smooth.
+In the above setup, we are interested in estimating certain ``smooth" functionals $\phi(P)$ in the sense that under finite-dimensional parametric submodels, they admit first-order derivatives which can be represented as inner products of first order influence functions with score functions \citep{bickel1993efficient}.
+For some classical examples of these functionals, we provide matching upper and lower bounds on the rate of adaptive minimax estimation over a varying class of smoothness of the underlying functions, provided that the unknown marginal design density of $\bX$ is sufficiently regular.